-Did you know that people cannot read time in their dreams?
-But why is this?
+But Did you know that people cannot read time in their dreams?
+Why is this?
 Well, the curiosity around this topic is intense which is understandable due to the mystery that the word “dreams” comes along with.
-One of the questions that circles dreaming is that why can a man fly, have superhuman strength and even fight alien robots in dreams but not have the ability to read clocks in their dreams.
+One of the questions that is often asked about dreaming is that why can a man fly, have superhuman strength and even fight alien robots in dreams but not have the ability to read clocks in their dreams.
 Well, that is exactly what we’ll be discussing elaborately in this very blog, so without further ado, let’s get right into it.

 Dreams are images and motions that our mind creates while we sleep.
 The reason and content of dreams is still not yet completely understood. people have different beliefs as to why they happen and what different kinds of them mean.
 In fact, there are many people who claim to have the knowledge of the world of dreams and claim that they can interpret what they actually mean.
 Moreover, they also go onto claim to know the impact these dreams will have on the person’s real life.

 Why can’t we read clocks in dreams?

 There is a lot of mystery surrounding clocks and dreams as we said in the above paragraph.
 Most people can’t read the time of a clock in their dream and it will tell a different time every time you look at it and some even say that the hands of the clocks don’t seem to be moving but why is that this phenomenon occurs.
 Well, it is because the part of the brains that let us read and understands words, symbols and numbers are much less active when we sleep.
 These two regions of the brain are the Broca area and Wernicke’s area, named after the scientists who discovered them.
 These two regions have been crucial to determining what goes in the brain’s language sector whilst a person is dreaming.